 Over the next two months, despite aggressive treatment, the keloid continued to grow inwards to the point of near closure of the umbilical opening in its center.

 Umbilical Keloid Removal

-At this point, we were concerned about continuous growth of the keloid and closure of the umbilical opening.
+At this point, we were concerned about the continuous growth of the keloid and closure of the umbilical opening.
 Cryotherapy was continued, yet we decided to use a device to expand the central umbilical opening.
 With the creativity and assistance of the patient and her husband, multiple small size devices were made that would fit inside the already tightened opening.
-This allowed to prevent the closure of the opening.
+This allowed preventing the closure of the opening.
 Over time, with continuous treatment of keloid with cryotherapy and steroid injections, and gradual increase in the size of the devices, we were able to widen the umbilical opening.